 - 3. Order and payment forms must be easy to understand and fill in.
-Request the minimum customer info.
-All data, except name, phone number, email address, and payment info is redundant.
-Most customers refuse to fill out lengthy forms and, thus, they might refuse to buy from your store.
+Request the minimum customer info – all data, except name, phone number, email address, and payment info is redundant.
+Most customers refuse to fill out lengthy forms anyway and asking them to do so might mean they refuse to buy from your store.
 Not to mention, it’s less data for you to worry about protecting.

-Here is a poor example of shopping cart button design.
+Here is an example of poor shopping cart button design.

 Mandatory registration may seem to be an effective way to obtain additional data about your leads and customers.
 Some online stores go further and force visitors to complete registration to access the product catalog.